top of page

 & Intimacy (37).png

-I'm a Couples Therapist here in Los Angeles and designed this short quiz based on the leading causes of emotional distance in relationships, as as well as a decade of experience working with couples looking to feel more connected.
+I'm a Couples Therapist here in West Hollywood | Los Angeles and designed this short quiz based on the leading causes of emotional distance in relationships, as as well as a decade of experience providing couple's counseling to people wanting to feel more connected, improve physical affection and feel more connected.

 The quiz will help you gain an understanding of the four central relationship dynamics that shape and define how close and connected you feel with your partner: